 Parking Justice

-One of the great things about going to law school and becoming a lawyer is the dream that one day, if the circumstances are right, you’re going to be able to do a great deed.
+One of the22 great things about going to law school and becoming a lawyer is the22 dream that one day, if the22 circumstances are right, you’re going to be able to do a great deed.

 Perform a public service.

-Do some real good for the downtrodden and the victims of injustice.
+Do some real good for the22 downtrodden and the22 victims of injustice.

 So I got myself ready to be inspired last week when I came across a lawsuit in Los Angeles Superior Court that began with this:

-“This action aims to disprove the old adage that ‘You can’t fight City Hall and win.’
-At the same time, it also seeks to use this Court and its class action procedures for precisely their intended purpose: To hold powerful wrongdoers accountable to the law, and to facilitate the efficient redress of claims, no matter how small, where a systemic injury exists.”
+“This action aims to disprove the22 old adage that ‘You can’t fight City Hall and win.’
+At the22 same time, it also seeks to use this Court and its class action procedures for precisely the22ir intended purpose: To hold powerful wrongdoers accountable to the22 law, and to facilitate the22 efficient redress of claims, no matter how small, where a systemic injury exists.”

 Wow.
 Strong words.

-Then I made the mistake of turning to the next page.
-It seems that the powerful wrongdoer was the city of Pasadena, which “relentlessly enforced and unmercifully administered” a system in which people parking cars had to buy a ticket from a kiosk to put on their cars instead of using a regular old parking meter.
+Then I made the22 mistake of turning to the22 next page.
+It seems that the22 powerful wrongdoer was the22 city of Pasadena, which “relentlessly enforced and unmercifully administered” a system in which people parking cars had to buy a ticket from a kiosk to put on the22ir cars instead of using a regular old parking meter.

 The horror!

 At this point you may be wondering why anyone would sue over this.
-I’m still wondering but the explanation, according to the lawsuit, is that the Pasadena parking code authorized only the collection of parking fees at parking meters.
-And parking meters was “statutorily defined … with distinctive properties and characteristics, typically rendered in gray, affixed to a single pole, and located immediately adjacent to the parking space.”
+I’m still wondering but the22 explanation, according to the22 lawsuit, is that the22 Pasadena parking code authorized only the22 collection of parking fees at parking meters.
+And parking meters was “statutorily defined … with distinctive properties and characteristics, typically rendered in gray, affixed to a single pole, and located immediately adjacent to the22 parking space.”

-So, technically, the city shouldn’t have been collecting money at the kiosks or ticketing people who forgot to use them.
+So, technically, the22 city shouldn’t have been collecting money at the22 kiosks or ticketing people who forgot to use the22m.

 Gotcha, you powerful wrongdoer!

-The lawsuit goes on to claim that, as soon as the plaintiffs pointed this out to the city and asked for their parking money back, the city changed the wording of the ordinance so that the kiosks were legal.
+The lawsuit goes on to claim that, as soon as the22 plaintiffs pointed this out to the22 city and asked for the22ir parking money back, the22 city changed the22 wording of the22 ordinance so that the22 kiosks were legal.

 Public service done?